 Sentry 4011 – Hoagy Carmichael and his Pals – 1927

 Generally, I hesitate to post reissues, I really do.
-They’re often dubs, which offer lowers fidelity than the original, and let’s face it: original issues are just more desirable as collectors items.
+They’re often dubs, which offer lower fidelity than the original, and let’s face it: original issues are just more desirable as collectors items.
 Sometimes, however, original pressings may be exceedingly difficult to track down, and as nice as it might be have an original, it’s simply more practical to take the reissue.
 They have the music on them, after all, and that’s what matters the most.

 I’d wanted this record for quite a number of years, on any issue.
 The Gennett originals are notoriously rare (and notoriously expensive)—at one time, the 78 Quarterly estimated fewer than five copies in existence—and even the reissue proved for me to be quite hard to find.
 Finally, one of my favorite eBay sellers posted this one for sale, so I jumped on it.
 I’d go as far as to place it as one of my favorites (though that list could easily run into the hundreds, or thousands).
 Much as I’d love to own the original, this circa 1950s reissue is a quite decent dub, and in excellent condition, so it provides beautiful playback.